dynamicguy/mw-docs/docs/advanced/extensions.md

 ### Configuring plugins

-MajorityWorld allows you to change the configuration of any given plugin over API.
+DrikGallery allows you to change the configuration of any given plugin over API.
 The plugin owner needs to overwrite a method to create a structure of default configuration `_get_default_configuration` and `CONFIG_STRUCTURE`.
 The plugin configuration received from API can be validated by overwriting the `validate_plugin_configuration` method.
 It requires an expected structure as in the following example:

 ```python
 # custom/plugin.py